-The Bi-Borough Childcare and Early Education Consultancy Service is committed to improving outcomes for all children who live in the Royal Borough of Kensington and Chelsea and City of Westminster, secure information, advice and training for providers in the following areas:
+The Bi-Borough Early Education and Childcare Consultancy Service (BBEECS) is committed to improving outcomes for all children who live in the Royal Borough of Kensington and Chelsea and City of Westminster.
+Training advice and guidance will ensure that providers are:

-This Bi-Borough Childcare and Early Education Service therefore provides continuous professional development across the sector.
-It also includes an offer of support for providers with on site visits, bespoke action plans, preparation for inspection support, role modelling, developing positive learning environments, as well as provider forums, networking events and up to date advice and guidance on policies.
+The Bi-Borough Early Education and Childcare Service (BBEECS) provides continuous professional development across the sector.
+It also includes an offer of support for providers with onsite visits, bespoke action plans, preparation for inspection support, role modelling, developing positive learning environments, as well as provider forums, networking events and up to date advice and guidance on policies.

-The CPD programme is designed to help Ofsted registered early years and childcare providers (including childminders), children’s centres, schools and independent sector providers meet the Early Years Foundation Stage (EYFS) and Ofsted minimum requirements.
-The programme is informed by recommendations from Ofsted inspections, feedback from the sector, training requests, statutory
+The CPD programme is designed to help Ofsted registered early years and childcare providers (including childminders), children’s centres, schools and independent sector providers, meet the Early Years Foundation Stage (EYFS) and Ofsted minimum requirements.

 Courses are aimed at:

 - School staff working within the Early Years Foundation Stage (EYFS)